Catenation: Semimetallic elements

-In recent years a variety of double and triple bonds between the semi-metallic elements have been reported, including silicon, germanium, arsenic, bismuth and so on.
+In recent years, a variety of double and triple bonds between semi-metallic elements have been reported, including silicon, germanium, arsenic and bismuth.
 The ability of certain main group elements to catenate is currently the subject of research into inorganic polymers.

-Halogen elements
+Halogens

 Except for fluorine that can only form unstable polyfluorides at low temperature, all other stable halogens (Cl, Br, I) can form several isopolyhalogen anions that are stable at room temperature, of which the most prominent example being triiodide.
 In all these anions, the halogen atoms of the same element bond to each other.